 - The Delta Unaccompanied Minor fee is USD 150 per-way fee and covers up to 4 children travelling together.
 This is in addition to the adult ticketed fare applicable to each Unaccompanied Minor.

 - Unaccompanied Minors will not be accepted on:

 - The last connecting flight of the day.

 - On red-eye flights, i.e., flights between 9pm to 5am unless:

 - It is an international flight.

 - It is a domestic flight of 2 hours or less.

 - It is a flight from/to Hawaii and Alaska.

 - It is the only connecting flight of the day on the market.

-- You can book online or by phone (via Delta Airlines or a travel agent).
-If you book online, you must call +1-800-325-8847 to provide the flight details of the child, the person who will bring the child to the airport, and the person who will meet the child at the destination airport.
+- You can book the Unaccompanied Minor service online or by phone (via Delta Airlines or a travel agent).
+If you book online, you must call +1-866-399-0587 to provide the flight details of your child, the person who will bring the child to the airport, and the person who will meet your child at the destination airport.